How to prevent your SIEM from being blind

 As an adversary, the first action I would take is to disrupt the SIEM functioning.

-One of the simple ways to do it is to make the SIEM blind by locking the SIEM service account.
-The way to do this is very simple: A few failed logins and the SIEM account is locked, so from now on, the SIEM (on the SOC) will be blind.
+One simple way is to make the SIEM blind by locking the SIEM service account.
+Doing this is very simple: after a few failed logins the SIEM account is locked, and from now on, the SIEM (on the SOC) will become blind.

 There is a high chance (especially when the brute-force is directed to the DC) that the event of User locked (and likely, the failed login that causes the account to be locked) will not arrive at the SIEM because the user will be locked before the record is created and pulled/pushed to the SIEM.

-Unless you have an excellent KeepAlive system, you won’t be able to get an alert when it happens.
+Unless you have an excellent KeepAlive system, you will not be able to get an alert when it happens.

 To get over this, our recommendations are: